Basically all non-Swiss-nationals* may be affected by the new law.

 The exam can be taken only after prior enrolment and confirmation.

-Anyone with a disability can take the FIDE language test.
+Anyone with a disability can take the fide test.
 Special arrangements can be made.
 A medical certificate will be required.

 Need a refresher?
-Our qualified trainers will prepare you, in small groups or privately, for the language evaluation in order to give you the best possible chance on the day of the evaluation.
+Our qualified trainers will prepare you, in small groups or privately, for the language fide test in order to give you the best possible chance on the day of the fide test.
 To ensure that all your skills are put to good use on D-Day, preparation for the assessment is strongly recommended.
 In addition, being well prepared will allow you to feel more confident on the day of the assessment.

-The result of the evaluation is not expressed as "passed" or "failed".
+The result of the fide test is not expressed as "passed" or "failed".

 The language passport will indicate your language level as A1, A2 or B1.